♫ Listening to: Wandering Star by Poliça ♫

 Make 1 ½ cups of vegetable broth or use packaged.
-I used to buy the Rapunzel bouillon cubes, but it was so hard to get them to dissolve that now I buy this huge jar of vegan bouillon paste from Costco.
+I used to buy the Rapunzel bouillon cubes, but it was so hard to get them to dissolve that now I buy this huge jar of vegan Better Than Bouillon vegetable base paste from Costco.
 I highly recommend it, because it’s way easier to work with and tastes delicious.
 The only downside is that it takes up precious room in the fridge, and if you’re like me, you likely don’t have a square to spare.

 Whisk in the 1 cup of chickpea flour slowly.

 Relax for an hour or so to give the mixture time to thicken.

 Coat a baking pan with olive oil, pour mixture into pan, and bake at 350° for a half hour.